ployst/ployst.github.io/_posts/2015-12-17-letsencrypt-on-kubernetes.markdown

 Below I will describe an approach as to how to get a proxy running that handles SSL termination and certificate regeneration using letsencrypt.org.

+Please note that there are strict low quotas on the production letsencrypt endpoint,[use the --server flag][letsencrypt-staging-please] to specify the staging server during testing or face being locked out for a week.

 ## Problem

 You've got a cat naming service, you've containerized it and it is running